-D-b-1 The percent of person centered plans (PCP) that were are monitored in accordance with established policies and procedures.
-Numerator: The number of PCPs that were monitored in accordance with established policies and procedures.
-Denominator: The total number of PCPs reviewed for the reporting period.

-Data Source (Select one): Other If 'Other' is selected, specify: Office of Service Integrity and Enhancement-Quality Service Reviews

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Performance Measure: D-c-1:The percent of participant Person Centered Plans that are reviewed with the member's team annually.
+Numerator: The number of participant PCPs that are reviewed with the team annually.
+Denominator: The number of participant PCPs reviewed during the period. one) (Several options are la isted in the on-line applic cation): If 'Other' is selected, 1 00 The PCP-DDDS Electron ic Case Record (ECRS) Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency □ Weekly □100% Review I Operating Agency □Monthly ⊠ Less than 100% Review ☐ Sub-State Entity □Quarterly I Representative Sample; Confidence Interval =95% Dother Specify: □Annually ⊠ Continuously and Ongoing ☐ Stratified: Describe Group: □ Other Specify: □ Other Specify: